peterjc/thapbi-pict/docs/worked_example.rst

    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports, using metadata.

 In the following we will show the reports with and without metadata.
+File ``site_metadata.tsv`` is a table of metadata (based on table S1 in the paper), in plain text tab separated variable format (TSV).
+It has one row for each of the 14 samples plus controls, with a column cross referencing the 122 sequenced FASTQ filename stems.

 Sample Reports
 --------------